-We're in the process of revamping our ratings for the new year, which will include retesting carriers for customer support and LTE speeds.
-We'll also be looking at 5G networks, as carriers spent much of last year rolling out the new high-speed networks; 5G expansion will continue into 2020.
+We're in the process of revamping our ratings , which will include retesting carriers for customer support and LTE speeds.
+We'll also be adding 5G service to the mix, as carriers spent much of last year rolling out the new high-speed networks and will continue to expand 5G coverage in 2020.

 How we test phone carriers

 We evaluated nine carriers for our rankings: besides AT&T, Sprint, T-Mobile and Verizon, we broadened our search beyond the Big Four to include the major discount carriers Boost, Cricket, MetroPCS, Straight Talk and Virgin.
-(Metro has since been rebranded as Metro by T-Mobile, though it's essentially the same service; Virgin, meanwhile is shutting down in February.)
+(Metro has since been rebranded as Metro by T-Mobile, though it's essentially the same service; Virgin, meanwhile shut down earlier this year, with customers shuffled over to Boost.)
 To rank each carrier, we took five factors into account, giving greater weight to the categories we consider the most important.